samsquire/ideas4/README.md

 You could have a common API for storage that works across all levels of storage.

 This could be combined with [10.
-Access pattern serialization](
+Access pattern serialization](https://github.com/samsquire/ideas4/blob/main/README.md#10-access-pattern-serialization) and [9.
+Query for data structure](
 # Generating ideas

  * marketplace